I’m Samantha, a writer with an oversized smile and a deep-rooted passion for vulnerability and connection.

 I imagine I’m sitting across from a living, beating heart at a small table in a local coffee shop.
 She has hopes, disappointments, gnawing pain, and questions about the future.
 I write to her.
 I don’t have all the answers she needs, but Jesus does.
 I point her to Him.

 Forever swooning over simple joys, I’m a sucker for family meals, Amish doughnuts, Notre Dame game days, and the inevitable belly laughs that come from retelling those stories that just never get old.
-My raving excitement for spontaneous ice cream outings contradicts my devotion to an ultra-healthy, sugar-and-dairy-are-the-devil diet; but we’re allowed to experience a little internal tug-of-war sometimes, aren’t we?
+My raving excitement for spontaneous ice cream outings contradicts my devotion to a sugar-and-dairy-are-the-devil diet; but we’re allowed to experience a little internal tug-of-war sometimes, aren’t we?

 If I could sit across from you in a coffee shop, I’d wrap my fingers around a hot mug and ask about your guilty pleasures, if you know your Enneagram number, and then—my favorite—what makes you feel most alive.